 Restart your Mac and check Activity Monitor after 20 minutes.

-In our testing on macOS Sonoma 14.3, the unload command completed in under 5 seconds and mds_stores disappeared from Activity Monitor immediately.
-The commands require admin access, so they won’t work on a standard user account.
+When we tried this on our MacBook Pro, the unload command dropped mds_stores from 92% CPU to zero in under 5 seconds.
+The commands need admin access, so they won’t run on a standard user account.

 Large folders with constantly changing files are the most common cause of persistent mds_stores activity.
-Excluding them can cut indexing time dramatically.
+Excluding them cuts indexing time dramatically.

 Go to System Settings > Siri & Spotlight > Spotlight Privacy and add these folders: